Pierre Huyghe. © Okayama Art Summit 2019. Courtesy the artist. Photo: Taiichi Yamada.

-In this conversation, Huyghe discusses his experience of directing the 2019 Okayama Art Summit, where the exhibition was formulated as a porous, 'living entity' inviting growth and change.
+In this conversation, Huyghe discusses his experience of directing the Summit, which was formulated as a porous, 'living entity' inviting growth and change.

 I once read Liam's text on Development, which was the title of the last edition, but that was it.
 I didn't try to mirror, be against, or be in continuity with the first Summit, in a positive and constructive way.
 I really tried to consider the format of the exhibition as dramaturgy: to give more presence to the exhibition without giving it a theme or an approach.
 It is really about the work itself and the particularity of each thought, so that each might find its own continuity with another work, or thought, or not.

-SBThe way you staged the show felt a lot like the way you described your retrospective at LACMA in 2015.
+SBThe way you staged the show recalls the way you described your retrospective at LACMA in 2015.
 There's an interview where you talk about how you took the exhibition as an object in itself and how you didn't want to have an overarching meta-narrative or create some kind of scripted space.

-I am not so interested in the human-human relation or interaction, and more concerned with the different laws of attachment and how that works between different systems of thought or entities, for example, there is no human life without bacteria.
-Human thus becomes an unstable concept.
+I am more concerned with the different laws of attachment and how that works between different systems of thought or entities; for example, there is no human life without bacteria.

 In order to gain autonomy, there has to be an indifference to whether you are here or not.
 It's interesting that seven artists used Artificial Intelligence in the exhibition, which was unplanned.
 Each work has its own capacity to either learn or keep growing or changing or reacting—to combine all the parameters.